mauriziopaul/intro-to-R/_posts/2016-06-27-Lesson-03-basic-plotting.md

 _What is R doing here?_

 It is basically taking one vector (a column from your data frame) and plotting it against another vector (another column from your data frame).
-The vectors have to be the same length (which is fine, because all data frames are rectangular).
-If there is a missing value in one of the columns, there will be no point corresponding to that row.
+The vectors have to be the same length (which is fine, because all data frames are rectangular), and in the same order (the 10th value of the x vector corresponds to the 10th value of the y vector).
+If there is a missing (```NA```) value in one of the columns, R will not plot a point for that 'row' of data.
 So, there should be the same number of points in a scatterplot as there are full, paired x and y coordinates.

-You can think of the ```~``` symbol as a regression of one variable on another, or simply as indicating "y vs. x", in that order.

-_What happens if you instead use_ ```plot(latitude, longitude, data=data)```?
+You can think of the ```~``` symbol as indicating regression of one variable on another, or as indicating "y vs. x", in that order. _What happens if you instead use_ ```plot(latitude, longitude, data=data)```?

 We can change the format of the plot.
-Let's say that we want to shrink the circles and fill them in.

-We can use something called ```pch``` to set the _p_lot _ch_aracter or symbol (I am not sure if that what PCH means, but it is easy to remember).
+Perhaps we want to shrink the points and fill them in so that they are not empty circles.
+We can use something called ```pch``` to set the _p_ lot _ch_ aracter or symbol (I am not sure if that what PCH means, but it is easy to remember).

 ```
 > plot(latitude~longitude, data=dat, pch=16)